William Steig: Early life

 Steig was born in Brooklyn, New York, in 1907, and grew up in the Bronx.
 His parents were Polish-Jewish immigrants from Lemberg, Austria-Hungary; both socialists.
 His father, Joseph Steig, was a house painter, and his mother, Laura Ebel Steig, was a seamstress who encouraged his artistic leanings.
-As a child, he dabbled in painting and was an avid reader of literature.
+As a child, Steig dabbled in painting and was an avid reader of literature.
 Among other works, he was said to have been especially fascinated by Pinocchio.
-In addition to his artistic endeavors, he also did well at athletics, being a member of the collegiate All-American water polo team.
-He graduated from Townsend Harris High School at 15 but never completed college, though he attended three, spending two years at City College of New York, three years at the National Academy of Design and a mere five days at the Yale School of Art before dropping out of each.
+In addition to his artistic endeavors, Steig also did well at athletics, being a member of the collegiate All-American water polo team.
+He graduated from Townsend Harris High School at 15 but never completed college, though Steig attended three schools, spending two years at City College of New York, three years at the National Academy of Design, and a mere five days at the Yale School of Art before dropping out of each one.

 Career

-Hailed as the "King of Cartoons", Steig began drawing illustrations and cartoons for The New Yorker in 1930, producing more than 2,600 drawings and 117 covers for the magazine.
+Following the onset of the Great Depression, which led to his father's unemployment, Steig began selling his illustrations and cartoons to magazines to help support his family.
+His first published work appeared in The New Yorker in 1930 as a series of cartoons.
+Hailed as the "King of Cartoons", he went on to contribute more than 2,600 drawings and 117 covers to the magazine.
 One of his cartoon characters, Poor Pitiful Pearl, was made into a popular line of dolls starting in 1956.

+For a 1934 auction organized by Langston Hughes to benefit the defence fund for the Scottsboro Boys — nine African-Americans who had been falsely accused of rape and denied fair trials — he contributed an untitled original drawing and a reprint of another.

-Later, when he was 61, Steig began writing children's books.
-In 1968, he published his first children's book.
+Steig began writing children's books when he was 61.
+In 1968, Steig published his first children's book.
 He excelled here as well, and his third book, Sylvester and the Magic Pebble (1969), won the Caldecott Medal.
-He went on to write more than 30 children's books, including the Doctor De Soto series, and he continued to write into his nineties.
-Among his other well-known works, the picture book Shrek!
-(1990) formed the basis for the DreamWorks Animation film Shrek (2001).
+Steig went on to write more than 30 children's books, including the Doctor De Soto series, and he continued to write into his nineties.
+Among Steig's other well-known works, the picture book Shrek!
+(1990) formed the basis for the DreamWorks Animation film, Shrek (2001).
 After the release of Shrek 2 in 2004, Steig became the first sole-creator of an animated movie franchise that went on to generate over $1 billion from theatrical and ancillary markets after only one sequel.

-When asked his opinion about the movie based on his picture book Shrek, William Steig responded: “It’s vulgar, it’s disgusting — and I loved it.”
+When asked his opinion about the movie based on his picture book, Shrek!, William Steig responded: "It's vulgar, it's disgusting — and I loved it."

 In 1984, Steig's film adaptation of Doctor De Soto, directed by Michael Sporn, was nominated for the Academy Award for Best Animated Short Film.

-Also in 1984, Steig received the CINE Golden Eagle Award in Education for the film adaptation of this book.
+That same year, Steig received the CINE Golden Eagle Award in Education for the film adaptation of this book.